Do you want to be your own boss?

 Luckily, you’ve got several options.

 You could also use paid advertising, either through a service like Google Adwords or through social media, e.g. Facebook.
-For more information, see this tutorial on writing a click-grabbing Adwords ad, or this one on location-based online marketing.
-And there’s also a video series on marketing your new online business.
+Check out this tutorial for more information:

 The final step, of course, is to launch.